-The proposed well-head structure would be visible from the barrow group, but in a landscape which has already been developed and includes much larger structures, such as the water factory to the north, wind turbines to the northwest.
+The proposed well-head structure would be visible from the barrow, but against a background which has already been developed and includes much larger structures, such as the water factory to the north, wind turbines to the northwest.
 Two small telephone exchange buildings and an associated mast are also found close to the westernmost barrow in the group.
 These developments lessen the impact of the proposed structure.
-Mitigation could reduce the impact to some degree.
-It should be noted that ultimately the well-head structure could be removed and the land reverted to pasture.
+Mitigation, such as planting certain trees or shrubs, could reduce the impact to some degree.
+An earthwork bund or other landscaping would not be considered appropriate as it would introduce further ground disturbance and also create an earthwork which could lead to confusion in future.